Magus of the Library

+Plot

+Set in a world where books are highly valued, the series follows Theo Fumis, a book-loving boy who aspires to become a Kafna—an elite librarian skilled enough to work at the Central Library, located in the city of Aftzaak.
+Theo endures discrimination due to his mixed-race heritage and impoverished life in the small village of Amun, where he is ostracized for his pointed ears.
+After a Kafna named Sedona Bleu counsels him to become a protagonist rather than wait for one, Theo resolves to become a Kafna himself.
+Seven years later, he travels to Aftzaak to take the difficult librarian examination at the Central Library, growing through encounters with diverse people and cultures along the way.

 Publication

 Written and illustrated by Mitsu Izumi, Magus of the Library has been serialized in Kodansha's seinen manga magazine Good!
 Afternoon since November 7, 2017.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 6, 2018.
-As of June 6, 2025, nine volumes have been released.
+As of June 5, 2026, ten volumes have been released.

 In North America, Kodansha USA announced the English language release of the manga in October 2018.
 The first volume was released on July 9, 2019.